TheFeministSoftwareFoundation/C-plus-Equality/README.md

 5. Men are visual.
 Hence, no graphics.
 Just audio and text I/O.
 6. Unicode has a lot of pretty symbols.
 Allow their use through UTF-8.
 7. Women are more social than men.
 Hence, social coding should be the only option.
 The code only runs if it is in a public repo.
-8. Licensing: >>38690025 with a Lesser FSF license that allows male collaborators.
+8. Licensing: the Femnist Software Foundation License.

 [1] See https://en.wikipedia.org/wiki/Luce_Irigaray

 [2] https://en.wikipedia.org/wiki/LiveCode#Examples

 [3] http://geekfeminism.wikia.com/wiki/Intersectionality